MicrosoftDocs/ATADocs/ATPDocs/deploy/create-directory-service-account-gmsa.md

 >[!TIP]
 >In multi-forest, multi-domain environments, we recommend creating the gMSAs with a unique name for each forest or domain.
 Also, create a universal group in each domain, containing all sensors' computer accounts so that all sensors can retrieve the gMSAs' passwords, and perform the cross-domain authentications.

-## Prerequisites: grant permissions to retrieve the gMSA account's password
+## Prerequisites: Grant permissions to retrieve the gMSA account's password

 Before you create the gMSA account, consider how to assign permissions to retrieve the account's password.